 - 3. Click CloudBoost Appliances, click the appliance that you want to configure. - 4.
 To change the display name for this appliance from the default FQDN that you set in the CLI, in the Name field, type the new display name. - 5.
-To prevent this appliance from using a site cache, clear Enable Site Cache.
+To minimize clock drift: - a.
+Select Enable NTP. - b.
+Type the hostname or IP address for at least one NTP server.